Cyril Connolly: Beginning of literary career

 In August 1926, Connolly met Desmond MacCarthy, who had come to stay at Big Chilling.
 MacCarthy was the literary editor of the New Statesman and was to be another major influence on Connolly's development.
 MacCarthy invited Connolly to write book reviews for the New Statesman.
 Later that year, Connolly made a trip to Budapest and Eastern Europe and then spent the winter of 1926–1927 in London.
 Pearsall Smith took Connolly with him to Spain in the spring, and Connolly then set off on his own to North Africa and Italy.
-They met up again in Florence, where Kenneth Clark was working with Bernard Berenson who had married Pearsall Smith's sister.
+They met up again in Florence, where Kenneth Clark was working with Bernard Berenson, who had married Pearsall Smith's sister.

 Connolly departed for Sicily then returned to England via Vienna, :Prague and Dresden.
 Connolly's first signed work in the New Statesman, a review of Laurence Sterne, appeared in June 1927.
 In July he set off to Normandy with his mother and then for his last stay at the chalet in the Alps.
 In August 1927, he was invited to become a regular reviewer and joined the staff of the New Statesman.
 His first review in September was of The Hotel by Elizabeth Bowen.
 Also in September, Connolly moved into a flat at Yeoman's Row with Patrick Balfour.
 He was working on various works that never saw the light of day: a novel Green Endings, a travel book on Spain, his diary and A Partial Guide to the Balkans.
 He approached Cecil Beaton to draw the cover design for the last and he received an advance for the work although it was eventually lost.

 However, he started contributing pieces to various publications that appeared under his own name and various pseudonyms.
 At this time he developed a fascination with low life and prostitution and spent time in the poorer parts of London seeking them out (while other contemporaries were seeking out tramps).
 At the same time, he had developed an infatuation with Alix Kilroy whom he had met on a train back from the continent and used to wait outside her office for a sight of her.
 He then made a more positive romantic approach to Racy Fisher, one of a pair of nieces of Desmond MacCarthy's wife, Molly.

-However, their father Admiral Fisher wanted them to have nothing to do with a penniless writer and, in February 1928, forbade further contact.
+Unfortunately, their father, Admiral Fisher, wanted them to have nothing to do with a penniless writer and, in February 1928, forbade further contact.